Nebraska Medicaid Program

 Payment Error Rate Measurement (PERM)

-The Centers for Medicare and Medicaid Services (CMS) is conducting the Payment Error Rate Measurement (PERM) audit to assess the occurrence of improper payments in Medicaid in accordance with the Improper Payments Information Act (IPIA) of 2002.
+The Centers for Medicare and Medicaid Services (CMS) is conducting the Payment Error Rate Measurement (PERM) review to assess the occurrence of improper payments in Medicaid in accordance with the Improper Payments Information Act (IPIA) of 2002, the Improper Payments Elimination and Recovery Act (IPERA) of 2010 and the Improper Payment Elimination and Recovery Improvement Act (IPERIA) of 2012.
 As part of this program, medical records of sampled claims will be reviewed to ensure that all paid claims were medically necessary and billed appropriately.
 Nebraska Medicaid staff will be working with the contractor and providers to ensure all requested documentation will be received in order to avoid errors.

-Nebraska participates in PERM every three federal fiscal years.
-The last time that Nebraska participated was in the PERM audit process in federal fiscal year 2007 (October 1, 2006 through September 30, 2007) for both Medicaid and the Children’s Health Insurance Program (CHIP), reviewing claims and eligibility determinations.
-The majority of Nebraska’s errors in the claims audit were due to provider’s not submitting the requested medical records to the federal contractor or providers submitting insufficient documentation to substantiate the service that was billed.
+As mandated, Nebraska participates in PERM every three federal fiscal years.
+The last time that Nebraska participated was in the PERM audit process in federal fiscal year 2013 (October 1, 2012 through September 30, 2013) for both Medicaid and the Children’s Health Insurance Program (CHIP), reviewing claims and eligibility determinations.

 We recognize providers are concerned with maintaining the privacy of patient information.
 However, the collection and review of protected health information contained in individual-level medical records for payment review purposes is allowed by the Health Insurance Portability and Accountability Act (HIPAA) and implementing regulations at 45 Code of Federal Regulations, parts 160 and 164.
 This permits the collection and review of protected health information to meet the CMS PERM requirements.